 Option 1: Based on Draft CR (R4-2114337, Ericsson), RAN4 allows to define the additional Pemax which is given by serving cell c for SL enh.
 UE in a licensed band.

-For the total transmitted power PCMAX,PSSCH/PSCCH , PEMAX,c is the value given by IEsl-maxTxPower, defined by TS 38.331, when the UE is not associated with a serving cell on the NR V2X carrier .
+For the total transmitted power PCMAX,PSSCH/PSCCH , PEMAX,c is the value given by IE P-Max for serving cell c, defined by [7], when UE is associated with a serving cell on the NR V2X carrier; PEMAX,c is the value given by IEsl-maxTxPower, defined by TS 38.331, when the UE is not associated with a serving cell on the NR V2X carrier .

 Option 2: Further discuss whether define the additional Pemax which is given by serving cell c for SL enh.
 UE for SL enh.
 UE and intra-band V2X con-current V2X UE in a licensed band or not.